hguzha/FHIR/docs/_1.0/02-installing/04-configuring.md

 ## Prerequisites

 Installing an instance of IBM FHIR Server requires an installed IBM FHIR Server Operator.
-See inventory item [Installing](../installing) for instructions to install the IBM FHIR Server Operator.
+See [Installing](../installing) for instructions to install the IBM FHIR Server Operator.

 Installing an instance of IBM FHIR Server requires at least namespace administration privileges.